Contents

 Why Sprintlaw?

-First up, Sprintlaw’s ethos is to make legals accessible to small businesses.
-We also believe it’s important you and your customers understand your contracts, so we’ll draft your business legals in accessible, clear language.
+At Sprintlaw, our ethos is to make legals accessible to small businesses – ensuring that you and your customers understand your contracts thoroughly.
+We draft your business legals in clear, concise language, avoiding unnecessary legal jargon.

-So, what do you actually get from us?
-We don’t just send you a template agreement that doesn’t reflect your business.
-Our lawyers will chat to you before starting work on your contract, so that they can tailor it to the specific needs of your business.
-This will also give you a chance to discuss any questions or amendments you would like to be made after the contract has been drafted.
+So, what exactly do you get from us?
+We don’t simply send you a generic template that may not reflect your business needs.
+Instead, our lawyers will consult with you before starting work on your agreement, tailoring it to your specific requirements.
+This collaborative approach gives you the opportunity to discuss any changes or clarifications needed after the contract is drafted.

-To talk you through what legals are a priority for your small business, get in touch for a free, no-obligations consultation on 0800 002 184 or at team@sprintlaw.co.nz.
+To discuss what legals are a priority for your small business, get in touch for a free, no-obligations consultation on 0800 002 184 or via email at [email protected].

 Get in touch now!